Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     |   0.40                                   | ``robust_infeasible``        | :math:`\text{-----}`        |
     +------------------------------------------+------------------------------+-----------------------------+

-Note how, in the case of the last uncertainty set, we were able to utilize PyROS to show the robust infeasibility of the problem.
+Notice that PyROS was successfully able to determine the robust infeasibility of the problem under the largest uncertainty set.

 :sup:`o` **Relative Deviation from Nominal Realization**

 :sup:`x` **Relative to Deterministic Optimal Objective**

-This clearly illustrates the impact that the uncertainty set size can have on the robust optimal objective values.
+This example clearly illustrates the potential impact of the uncertainty set size on the robust optimal objective function value and demonstrates the ease of implementing a price of robustness study for a given optimization problem under uncertainty.
-Price of robustness studies like this are easily implemented using PyROS.

 .. note::

-    Please provide feedback and/or report any problems by opening an issue on the Pyomo `GitHub page <https://github.com/Pyomo/pyomo/issues/new/choose>`_.
+    Please provide feedback and/or report any problems by opening an issue on the `Pyomo GitHub page <https://github.com/Pyomo/pyomo/issues/new/choose>`_.